jason.guide

 There are two scenarios where it does make sense:

-Early in your savings journey.
 If your balance is $2,000 and you’re working to build it to $10,000, the rate difference is trivial.
-But a $300 sign-up bonus for opening a new account and setting up direct deposit represents 15% of your balance.
-That’s not marginal — that’s significant relative impact.
+But a $300 sign-up bonus represents 15% of your balance.
+That’s significant.
 Take it.

 The important thing is not to let rate chasing become a habit that prevents you from finding a system and holding it.
 A financial workflow you trust and don’t have to think about is worth real money in reduced stress and better decisions.
-Don’t rip that out for $500.

 Provider breakdown